Group says it intends to sue US agencies for failing to assess Georgia plant's environmental impact

 However, Georgia environmental regulators are now considering permit applications for four wells in a neighboring county that would allow the Hyundai plant to withdraw a combined 6.5 million gallons of water per day.
 They would come from the groundwater aquifer that’s the region’s main source of drinking water.

-The riverkeeper group says the Treasury Department violated the National Environmental Policy Act by failing to review the project's impacts before dispersing an estimated $240 million in grant funding to help pay for water and wastewaters infrastructure improvements benefitting the Hyundai plant.
+The riverkeeper group says the Treasury Department violated the National Environmental Policy Act by failing to perform an environmental review before dispersing an estimated $240 million to help pay for water and wastewaters infrastructure improvements benefitting the Hyundai plant.
+It says the funding came from a $1.9 trillion pandemic relief package Congress approved in 2021.